 Club and Academy Management

 It is assumed that initially, the club consisted of a competitive division and a junior coaching division under the management of a single committee.
 Committee arrangements were changed in 1970 because of a financial crisis.

 From that point on there were two committees, one focussing on management and the other on table tennis.

 Today, thanks to very sound financial planning and management during the past 20 years, the Academy is in a very sound financial position.

 The club would like to thank the Life Members for their service.
 The club's Honour Board is proudly on display in the clubrooms.

 For a large part of its history, the club focused on junior coaching and competitive table tennis.
 In the early '80s, the competition group, The Payneham District Table Tennis Club, was unable to pay its playing fees to the Academy Management Committee, resulting in the Academy recording losses for 1982/3 and 1983/4.
 It was realised that unless the Academy could be revitalised, retention of the clubrooms was at risk.
 Fortunately social players (particularly seniors) began to show an interest in table tennis and a small group started playing on Mondays.
 Initially the social players were seen as a convenient revenue source and were not taken seriously.
 However, the group continued to expand and the clubrooms were opened for social play on Wednesdays, Thursdays and Saturday afternoons.
 It wasn't long before there were more social players than competitive players.
 Social players also began to sit on Committees simply to keep the Club going.

-Today there are over 300 members playing social table tennis at eight different regular sessions.
+Today there are approximately 300 members playing social table tennis at eight different regular sessions.

 The club was developed and sustained by competitive players for forty years and there is in place today a constitutional commitment by the Academy to competitive table tennis.